hnovak94/Engineering_3_Notebook/README.md

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_wheel.png" height= "250">

+#### What I learned

+For this part we had to use the revolve feature to make the initial wheel, acircular pattern to do the spokes of the wheel, the fillet tool, and extruded cuts.

 ### Tire

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_tire.png" height= "250">

+#### What I learned

+This part didn't use any new functions; it was merely the revolving of a trapezoid and fillet.

 ### Washer/Big Bearing

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_washer.png" height= "250">

+#### What I learned

 ### Axle + Collar

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_axlecollar.png" height= "250">

+#### What I learned

+I learned how to make multiple parts within a part studio that share the same geometry.
+To make the collar we had to select "new" under extrusion instead of "add".

 ### Sub-Assembly: Wheel, Tire, Axle, Bearing, + Collar

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_wheel_tire_bearing.png" height= "250">

+#### What I learned

+This assignment was the first time I used mates in Onshape.
+I learned how to use fasten mates vs. revolute mates, which allow the part to revolve

 ### Final Assembly

 <img src= "https://github.com/hnovak94/Onshape_BasicCAD/blob/master/media/caster_assembly.png" height= "250">

+#### What I learned

+I learned how to pull in extra parts from Onshape i.e. nuts and bolts, and how to apply them to the assembly.
+This assembly also required fasten and revolve mates in different places.

 ## Onshape Challenge